mui/mui-x/docs/data/charts/label/label.md

 # Charts - Label

-<p class="description">Label refers to the text reference of a series or data.</p>
+<p class="description">Label is the text reference of a series or data.</p>

 ## Basic display

-To set series' label, you can pass in a `string` as a series' property `label`.
+To set a series' label, you can pass in a `string` as a series' property `label`.
 The provided label will be visible at different locations such as the legend, or the tooltip.

 :::info